renatabiniek/moonlight-quiz/README.md

 * I want to create a interactive online application based on JavaScript Essentials
 * I want to present the users an attractive, responsive site

+### Structure:

+The user's journey begins on a minimal home page where they are presented with an option to read instructions on how to play the quiz or take action to start the game.
+The logo and highest priority elements that might be useful to the player are conventionally placed in a horizontal fashion at the top of the browser window.
+For consistency of user experience, the site logo and footer are repeated on the the home page and quiz page.

+The logo element allows the user to quickly navigate back to home page.
+The footer includes information about the site owner, including a link to the GitHub repository that opens in a new tab.